gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### Risks

 The main risk is the amount of resources created by the `bootstrap` configuration.
 Each terraform invocation will create a bot resource.
-Too many resource could create noise opr affect Teleport's performance.
+Too many resource could create noise or affect Teleport's performance.
 This risk is mitigated
 by:
 - the fact `bootstrap` is only usable on local laptop.
 It requires a valid `~/.tsh` profile and the ability to pass an MFA challenge (when MFA4A is enabled, which we are pushing everywhere and is Cloud's default).
 Intensive CI usage will